AlanElPlatano/Orpheus/README.md

 - **default:** This is the default training option, in this preset we're making a full run of the training process with modest quality.
 - **quick_test:** This is a preset meant to verify that everything up to this point (data preparation, JSON parsing, etc) has worked correctly.
 This preset will only train once so you can use it before going to another option to verify everything works correctly.
 - **overfit:** This is a diagnostic preset that purposefully overfits on a small batch.
-While overfitting is normally undesired, this preset is useful to verify your AI pipeline is working correctly—if the model CAN'T memorize a small batch, something is broken in your code.
-Use this as a sanity check after making changes or when debugging training issues.
+While overfitting (memorizing instead of understanding) is normally undesired, this preset is useful to verify your AI pipeline is working correctly, if the model CAN'T memorize a small batch, something is broken in your code.
+Use this as a sanity check after making changes or when debugging training issues, this a feature for developers and not end users.
 - **production (recommended):** This is the best training preset, it will make a long training process that will take several hours to finish training and will produce a model ready for production.
 Make sure you have a decent dataset (several thousand files after augmentation) before using this preset

 You can select a preset by opening the drop down menu and clicking 'Load Preset', this will replace all the options with the ones from the preset.
 Once you have everything ready, you can scroll down and click 'Start Training' which will start the process.